marthenlt/graalvm-reliance-india-workshop-13082020/README.md

 > ./gradlew assemble
 >```

-Then build a docker image from it:
+Then build a docker image from it, but make sure docker daemon service is already ran.

 ![user input](images/userinput.png)
 >```sh